jeancarlo13/JCTools.Shortener/README.md

 # JCTools.Shortener
-A simple link shortener for include in .net core projects
+A simple links shortener for include in .net core projects